d-sch/d-sch.github.io/content/posts/enable-multiple-r2dcb-connection-factories.md

 As I promised above.
 It is not possible target single repositories.
 But it is possible to add multiple package paths containing single repositories.

 ## Wrapping up
+Hope this post was interesting, if you have any concerns or questions please create an issue
-Using R2DBC requires some substantial changes.
-There is no out of the box support in Spring Data or Spring Boot to access multiple data sources.
+- using R2DBC instead of JDBC requires some substantial application changes.
+- there is no out of the box support in Spring Data or Spring Boot to access multiple data sources.

-You can find the full source code in my git repository: (https://github.com/d-sch/webflux-receipts)
+You can find the full source code in my git repository: (https://github.com/d-sch/webflux-recipes)